NonProjects/pyoutline/README.md

 ```
 ## Requirements

 You will need ShadowSocks.
-This installed *by default*:
+Install it via PIP:
 ```
 pip install https://github.com/shadowsocks/shadowsocks/archive/5ff694b2c2978b432918dea6ac104706b25cbf48.zip
 ```
-If you're on Linux then you can install it via your packet manager:
+You can also install it via your packet manager if you're on Linux:
 ```
 apt install shadowsocks-libev # Debian 11
 ```